 Step 4 – Reward Him

 Offer him the treat with open hands or near his mouth when he sits.
 This will make the dog associate rewarding with the act of sitting.
 You can also give a pat or perform some act of affection without giving treats all the time.
 It prevents the pup from becoming treat dependent all the time.

-Keep training your dog in the same way till he gets an idea about sitting.
+Keep training your dog in the same way until he gets an idea about sitting.
 Then slowly eliminate the whole process and just say or signal to sit.
 You can also stop using the hand signal after some time and see if your dog obeys only voice command to sit.

 Follow the same steps again from step 1 to step 4 for each training session.
 Give a break between 3 to 4 hours per each training session.
 If you have a job, you can train your dog 1 to 2 times in a workweek.
-One in a morning and another one after you come home from work.
+One in the morning and another one after you come home from work.